divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 28 - Monday | In class work & At home work #
-I tweaked with the designs of the buttons most of them now no longer rely on images, but rather canvas text.
+I tweaked with the designs of the buttons and most of them now use canvas text instead of images.
 <br>

 ### At Home Work